Guinness Braised Brisket Recipe

-Brisket....I'm licking my lips.
-I love it.
-I've always loved it...as long as it's cooked right.
-Let's face it, it's a tough, flat piece of meat.
+Brisket is a tough, flat, piece of meat.
 It’s a chest muscle.
 The only way to cook it right, is low and slow…which is why we braise.
 And the Guinness adds a nice layer of deep complexity to the sauce, just like red wine does to a pot roast.
-However, since the barley used to make Guinness is roasted, you get this really deep flavor in dished like this.
+However, since the barley used to make Guinness is roasted, you get this really deep flavor in dishes like this.

 Braising melts all that intramuscular fat and works through the connective tissues.
 It’s a three method process and worth every minute of time spent.
 Braising includes browning, deglazing and simmering, but really, the meat is in the oven most of the time…you might as well just forget about it and go read a book.

 The torture comes in with the amazing smells coming from the kitchen….it leaves me hungry all day.
 ALL.
 DAY.
 I end up snacking on things I shouldn’t because of that yummy meat smell.
 UGH.
 Let’s just say I might have eaten a few too many cookies yesterday.
 UGH.
 And why does smelling meat make me eat cookies?